-Our Board of Directors has affirmatively determined that each of Michael L. Cooper, Wallim Cruz De Vasconcellos Junior, Farha Aslam and Arquimedes A. Celis has (and, prior to his passing in February 2021, Charles Macaluso had) no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of Nasdaq rules.
+Our Board of Directors has affirmatively determined that each of Michael L. Cooper, Charles Macaluso, Wallim Cruz De Vasconcellos Junior, Farha Aslam and Arquimedes A. Celis has (and during the period he served on the Board, Dr. David E. Bell, had) no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with us) and is independent within the meaning of Nasdaq rules and our Governance Policies' categorical independence standards (which are available in Appendix A to our Governance Policies available on our website at www.pilgrims.com, under the "Investor Relations - Governance" caption).